tomcsmith1990/sql-server/objects/stored-procedure.md

 If the `OUTPUT` keyword is used when executing, the value returned will be `NULL`.

+## Return Values ##

+A stored procedure returns an integer value, where 0 = success and anything else represents a failure.

+The return value can be specified using `RETURN (<return_value>)`.

+While this could be used to return integer values, it should really be used for error codes.
+Output parameters or scalar functions should be used when we want to use the result for non-error handling code.

 ## Helpful System Stored Procedures ##

 To view information about a stored procedure, including parameter names and types, use `sp_help <procedure_name>`